 Each Special Projects Grants application packet must include a:

-- One page grant cover page including the following:
+One page grant cover letter including the following:

 - The amount, rounded to the nearest dollar, requested in grant funds; this amount requires 1:1 matching secured funds

 - The total project amount, or phase amount of a large dollar project

 - A designation of historic preservation, education or patriotism as the area pertaining to the grant proposal (one designation only)

 - All contact information, including a valid email address, for the entity, the entity's principal officer, and the entity's EIN are required, as well as the name and contact information, including a valid email address, of the individual writing the grant proposal